whage/whage.github.io/_posts/2018-12-29-which-way-forward.md

 The acquired knowledge ought to be transferable to other areas, people should work with emerging technologies.
 Work ought to the challenging and interesting.
 People should have the chance to learn and experiment with new things.
 No unreasonable deadlines and pressure.
-That's the best way to kill motivation and performance.
 People should work in a highly skilled team of like-minded people who share the same motivations and values.
 The mission ought to be something worthwhile.
 One should work on problems he/she feels are truly important.

 # What I didn't like about generic web app / business software
 The repetitive nature of the work: CRUD functionality for yet another entity in the system.
-The lack of technical challenge: the emphasis is on modelling business processes which are usually just a simple sequence of steps.
+The lack of technical challenge: the emphasis is on modelling business processes which are usually just simple sequences of actions.
 Speed of development is preferred instead of the efficiency of the resulting software.
 To achieve speedy development we just keep building layers and layers of half-baked generic solutions on top of each other and we [bloat our software][handmade] making it even slower and more complex.